Signs of Arthritis in Cats

 While these steps can help prevent the spread of the virus between your cats, viruses can have an incubation period of around two to 14 days.
 You may not see any symptoms in your cat during this time, but they could still be contagious.

 Unfortunately, upper respiratory infections are quite common in cats and usually need veterinary care, such as blood work, medications, IVs, and even hospitalization in more severe cases.
-You can get help managing the costs of these treatments with an ASPCA Pet Health Insurance plan.
-Plans with illness coverage can also help you handle the expense of other common cat illnesses, such as diabetes and hypothyroidism.

 title: Upper Respiratory Infection in Cats